 Pre- and Post-Treatment Care

 We are able to perform PDT on all skin tones.
 However, it is crucial to avoid sun exposure before and after going through photodynamic therapy.
 After the treatment, it’s best to stay away from the sun for 48 hours.
 Otherwise, you risk the reactivation of the photosensitizer.

-At Dermatology & Skin Care Associates, located in Mason, Ohio, we will sit down with you and discuss the entire procedure.
+At Dermatology & Skin Care Associates, located in West Chester, Ohio, we will sit down with you and discuss the entire procedure.
 We’ll be there for you before, during and after the treatment to provide you with the right instructions and aid.
 Give us a call today to schedule your first appointment!